singlaripu/ionic_on_windows/README.md

 You should see your new app running on emulator, though it might take some time for android to boot.

-Additionally I downloaded and installed really nice github GUI for windows from here - Github GUI - https://windows.github.com/
+Additionally I downloaded and installed really nice Github GUI for windows from here - https://windows.github.com/